Secret print shop of the Communist Party of Yugoslavia: Departure of Bosković

 By the end of December 1941 Gestapo began the purge of the Belgrade University.
 Since Bosković kept reserved and did not declare himself about the National Liberation War, Gestapo decided him of freemasonry.
-Especially suspicious was the fact that he studied abroad, so he was tagged as English spy.
+Especially suspicious was that he studied abroad, so he was tagged as English spy.

 In the night of 5/6 January 1942 German police came to the house to look for Bosković.
 He was hiding in the secret pressroom, along with Branko Đonović and Jović.
 Jovanović and Ljubica Đonović explained the police that Bosković went to visit his cousin outside the city.
 Police then searched the house, but found nothing suspicious.
 Before they left, they told Jovanović that Bosković must immediately report to Gestapo, the moment he returns.
 Week later another German patrol came by the house and brought a new invitation for Bosković to report to Gestapo.
 Party organization than made a decision that Bosković is no longer legal tenant of the house, so he joined Branko Đonović and Jović in there hiding in the pressroom.

 At the end of January 1942 Andrejević Kun came to the pressroom.
 In that time he lived in administrative colony under the fake name Antonović, but that alias became unsure so he moved to the house in Banjički venac.
 Since Kun was to stay in occupied Belgrade, he had to hide in the pressroom until a safe place for him is found.
 During that time he was working on making fake IDs.
 He made fake documents on the name Vinko Tomasević for Bosković, who went to Zagreb at the beginning of July 1942.
 There, he connected with Ivanka Mucević Nikolas with whom he was supposed to cross to the liberated territory and go to Tito's Supreme headquarters.
 Since they lost their connection, Nikolas and Bosković were spotted by the police in one of their walks in occupied Zagreb.
 One policeman recognized Nikolas and arrested her along with Bosković.
 That was the first time that the police captured somebody from the secret pressroom.
 Bosković revealed nothing, so he was transferred to the Stara Gradiška concentration camp where he was murdered in September 1944.